joshr120/open-deck/README.md

 # Hardware
 See the BOM for a full list of all of the required components.
 Visit my tindie store to support the project by buying parts or a full unit: https://www.tindie.com/products/27756/

+> If there is a particular item or set of items you would like to buy feel free to send me a message on Tindie.

 Things of Note: